nguyenthanhan/react-native-image-code-scanner/README.md

 ### `ImageCodeScanner.scan(options)`

-Scans an image for barcodes.
+Scans an image for barcodes with automatic preprocessing enabled.

 #### Parameters